SvenWesterbeek/DeHNSSo/README.md

 ### Geometry, outflow buffer, and discretization

-The flow setup can be described by a constant external velocity of 10 m/s (and zero pressure gradient) over a domain ranging from x = [0.243 1.7336] m.
+The flow setup can be described by a constant external velocity of 10 m/s (and zero pressure gradient) over a domain ranging from $x = [0.243 1.7336]$ m.
 The domain height is set to 0.06 m.

 ### Reference quantities

-All quantities will be Nondimensionalized by (a combination of) the reference velocity U\_0=10 and l\_ref = 6.075e-4.
-The kinematic viscosity is 1.518 m^2/s such that the global Re = U\_0\*l\_ref/nu = 400 in accordance with the references.
+All quantities will be Nondimensionalized by (a combination of) the reference velocity $U\_0=10$ m/s and $l\_{ref} = 6.075e \times 10^{-4}$ m.
+The kinematic viscosity is $1.518$ m^2/s such that the global $Re = U\_0 \times l\_{ref}/\nu = 400$ in accordance with the references

 ### Nonlinear mode ensemble and amplitude ramping

-The inflow conditions are comprised of the solution to the local eigenvalue problem at the inflow for 90 Hz corresponding to omega = 0.0344 superimposed with an initial streamwise perturbation amplitude of A = 0.00125 sqrt(2).
+The inflow conditions are comprised of the solution to the local eigenvalue problem at the inflow for 90 Hz corresponding to $\omega = 0.0344$ superimposed with an initial streamwise perturbation amplitude of $A = 0.00125 \sqrt{2}$.
 This inflow amplitude does not require any amplitude ramping.

-For this example case, the spectral domain is truncated at M = 5 (and N = 0).
+For this example case, the spectral domain is truncated at $M = 5$ (and $N = 0$).
 Equal to the number of modes presented in the references.
 Higher harmonics and the MFD are not presented at the inflow and rise naturally downstream of the inflow through nonlinear forcing.

 ### Base Flow